-VWT-234 Integrated Pest Control for Grapes 54 hours lecture; 54 hours total
+VWT-234 Integrated Pest Control for Grapes

-Recommended Preparation: Completion of VTW-130 with a minimum grade of С.
+Recommended Preparation: Completion of VWT-130 with a minimum grade of С.

 Introduction to the theory and practice of integrated pest control in grape growing including biology and control of common insects and disease problems of North Coast vineyards.
 Transfers to CSU only